alex-huff/Checkmate-Finder/README.md

 Note: this tree is omitting all paths that don't directly lead to a forced mate (--skip-wrong-moves).
 It would be absolutely massive if all paths were included.

 ## Verifying compliance with chess rules (en passant, promotion, castling)
-To verify that CheckmateFinder had no bugs regarding compliance with the rules of chess, [Perft](https://www.chessprogramming.org/Perft) was used to verify, from an initial game state, that the calculated number of possible moves for a limited depth matched that of a known-good engine.
+To hunt down bugs in CheckmateFinder regarding compliance with the rules of chess, [Perft](https://www.chessprogramming.org/Perft) was used to verify, from an initial game state, that the calculated number of possible moves for a limited depth matched that of a known-good engine.
 This was tested for 6 initial game states, and led to the discovery of a few bugs that would have likely gone unnoticed.